cosmos/ibc/spec/ics-005-port-allocation/README.md

 Optionally, the host state machine can elect to expose port binding only to a specially-permissioned module manager, by generating a capability key specifically for the ability to bind ports.
 The module manager can then control which ports modules can bind to with a custom rule-set, and transfer ports to modules only when it has validated the port name & module.
-This role can be played by the relayer module (see [ICS 26](../ics-026-relayer-module)).
+This role can be played by the routing module (see [ICS 26](../ics-026-routing-module)).

 ### Definitions